 Visualizing the Red Summer is a research hub for the dozens of riots and lynchings that occurred in 1919 known as the Red Summer.
-I created the site in 2015 after having difficulty finding much material on the subject.
 The site includes a visual timeline of events using primary documents, an interactive map that allows users to look at trends among the riots, and the Red Summer Archive of difficult-to-find primary documents related to the riots, all linked here in blue.
-The Red Summer Archive contains over 700 photographs, articles, telegrams, court documents another items that I collected from across the country that are sortable by theme, location and type of document.
+These photographs, articles, telegrams and court documents are items that I collected from archives across the country, sortable by theme, location and type of document.
 Click the image below to enter the archive, using the ‘Filter By’ and ‘Filter Options’ drop-down menus to examine themes.